nojronatron/java-code-challenges/docs/readme-anagramChallenge.md

 - No punctuation.
 - Case can be ignored i.e. 'A' is equal to 'a'.

+Note: An updated version accepts *two* input strings and determine if one is an anagram of the other.

 Output will be boolean:

-- If the input String is an anagram, return True.
+- If the input String is a palindrome, return True.
 - Otherwise, return False.

 ## Breaking Down The Problem

-An anagram is a word that reads the same forwards and backwards.
-For example: "tacocat".
+An anagram is a pair of words that share the same characters, such as "debit card" and "bad credit".

 A String is a type made up of Chars (characters).

 Characters in the String need to be compared to determine if input is an anagram.

-The algorithm will need to compare the "left half" of the input String to the "right half".
+The algorithm will need to compare the two String inputs.

-In the case of odd-length String, a means to find "left half" and "right half" will need to be implemented.

-Achieve this by process half of the characters in the String, so they can be compared to the second half of characters in the String.

-Start an iterator that will index through one half of the character array.

-In each iteration do the following:

-1. Push the characters from the array into the Stack until the iterator ends.

-Start a new iterator at the index where the first iterator left off, ending with the last index of the character array.

-In each iteration do the following:

-1. POP a character from the stack.
-2. Transform the POPed character to its lower-cased version.
-3. Get the next indexed item from the character array.
-4. Transform the indexed item to its lower-cased version.
-5. Compare the lower-cased version of the POPped character with the next character in the input "right half" character array.
-6. If they are NOT equal, return False and exit the function
-7. If they are equal continue with the next iteration.
+Since we are checking if characters in one String exist within another String, a hashtable will be implemented for rapid storage, retrieval, and comparison.

+1. Filter *out* any punctuation from both String inputs.
+2. Filter *out* space characters.
+3. Compare the lengths of the two String inputs and if they are different, then they cannot be an anagram so return false and exit.
+4. Break the String inputs into their own Character arrays, one for each.
+5. Iterate through the characters in the 1st array, adding each to a hashtable instance, until all 1st array characters have been added.
+6. Iterate through the 2nd array, checking the hashtable if each character already in there.
-Once the Stack is empty, if the algorithm is still running all items must have matched to return TRUE and exit the algorithm.
+7. If the current iteration's character is *not* found in the hashtable, return false and exit the function.
+8. Once the 2nd character array has been iterated through completely and the function has not already exited, return true and exit.

-### About Stacks
+### About Hash Tables

-See my [readme about Stacks](./readme-stacks.md) for details.
+See my [readme about hash tables](./readme-hashtable.md) for details.

-A Stack is a good data structure to use here because:
+A Hash Table is a good data structure to use here because:

-- FILO has the effect of returning items in the opposite order from how they were added.
-- It is O(1) in all operations, space and time, so is fairly efficient.
-- Easily utilized within an iterative construct.
-- Determining when the Stack is empty, or what the next value is w/o removing it, can be helpful.
+- Adding items to the hash table is an O(1) operation.
+- Checking to see if a value is already in the hash table is O(1).
+- The space used by a hash table can be large to start, but storage is efficient even with very large inputs.
+- Hash tables guarantee ability to test for non-uniqueness in a collection of items.

 ### About Strings and Characters